josalvatorre/monorepo-alpha/abacus/genesis/README.md

 * On merge, build and push the new OCI image to the public ECR repository.
 * Deploy Terraform code to manage the AWS organization after pushing the image.

 Docker needs to build the OCI image, not Bazel.
-This is because Bazel's [rules_oci][2] cannot create base images.
-This is presumably because Dockerfiles allow you to run arbitrary commands, and so they are not hermetic.
+That's because Bazel's [rules_oci][2] cannot create base images, presumably because Dockerfiles allow you to run arbitrary commands, rendering them non-hermetic.

 ### Why not use AWS CodePipeline defined in Terraform?